Fast Flow Reconstruction via Robust Invertible nxn Convolution: Introduction

 \section{Introduction}

-Supervised deep learning models have recently achieved numerous breakthrough results in various applications.
-However, these methods usually require a huge number of annotated data which is highly expensive.
+deep learning models have recently achieved numerous breakthrough results in various applications, for example, Image Classification \cite{he2016deep, huang2017densely, sun2018fishnet}, Object Detection, \cite{liu2016ssd, redmon2016you, lin2017focal}, Face Recognition \cite{Le_JPR2015, Xu_IJCB2011, Xu_TIP2015, Luu_IJCB2011, Luu_BTAS2009, Duong_ICASSP2011, Luu_FG2011,Chen_FG2011}, Image Segmentation \cite{chen2017deeplab, long2015fully} and Generative Model \cite{Luu_CAI2011, mirza2014conditional, karras2017progressive, Duong_Long, Luu_ROBUST2008, Duong_TNVP}.
+However, these methods usually require a huge number of annotated data, which is highly expensive.
 In order to tackle the requirement of large annotations, generative models have become a feasible solution.
-The main objective of the generative models is to learn the hidden dependencies existing in the realistic data so that they can extract meaningful features and variable interactions to synthesize new realistic samples without human supervision or labeling.
-Generative models can be used in numerous applications such as anomaly detection, image inpainting, data generation, super-resolution, etc. However, learning generative models is an extremely challenging process due to high-dimensional data.
+The main objective of generative models is to learn the hidden dependencies that exist in the realistic data so that they can extract meaningful features and variable interactions to synthesize new realistic samples without human supervision or labeling.
+Generative models can be used in numerous applications such as anomaly detection \cite{dimattia2019survey}, image inpainting \cite{yu2018generative}, data generation \cite{karras2017progressive, karras2019style}, super-resolution \cite{ledig2017photo}, face synthesis \cite{Duong_TNVP, Duong_automatic, Duong_2018}, and so forth.
+However, learning generative models is an extremely challenging process due to high-dimensional data.

-There are two types of generative models extensively deployed in recent years, including likelihood-based methods \cite{glow, invertible_autoregressive,real_nvp,nice} and Generative Adversarial Networks (GANs) \cite{gan}.
-Likelihood-based methods have three main categories: Autoregressive models \cite{invertible_autoregressive}, Variational autoencoders (VAEs) \cite{variational_autoencoder}, and Flow-based models \cite{glow, real_nvp, nice}.
+There are two types of generative models extensively deployed in recent years, including likelihood-based methods \cite{glow, invertible_autoregressive,nice, real_nvp} and Generative Adversarial Networks (GANs)~\cite{gan}.
+Likelihood-based methods have three main categories: Autoregressive models \cite{invertible_autoregressive}, variational autoencoders (VAEs) \cite{variational_autoencoder}, and flow-based models \cite{glow, real_nvp, nice}.
 The flow-based generative model is constructed using a sequence of invertible and tractable transformations, the model explicitly learns the data distribution and therefore the loss function is simply a negative log-likelihood.